We get along well, but his career isn’t off the ground yet.

 I get it.
-Making the decision to get engaged is huge.
+Deciding to get engaged or not is huge.

-If you ask yourself questions like, “What if I’m not ready?
+Questions like, “What if I’m not ready?
 What if I don’t know my partner well enough?
-What if there’s still more within me that I need to work out?” please know that these are all real and valid questions to ask!
-But I’m not sure they are the only questions you need to be asking.
+What if there’s still more within me that I need to work out?”

-If you approach engagement and marriage from the perspective of making the right choice and creating a risk-free decision, you might be setting yourself up for a disappointing marriage.
-If you look to check every single box on your never-ending checklist, both personal and relational, then, sadly, you might end up marriage-less.
+Approaching engagement and marriage from the perspective of making the right choice RISK-FREE may set you up for disappointment.
+And trying to check all the boxes on your never-ending personal and relational checklist might leave you marriage-less.

-While I do not presume that I can give you an exhaustive list to foolproof your decision to get engaged, I can, as a married man of 14 years who’s also a premarital education facilitator and premarital coach, offer some things to think about…
+There’s no exhaustive list to foolproof your engagement decision.
+But as a married man who’s also a premarital education facilitator/coach, I can offer you some things to think about…

-Can you be your full self emotionally, spiritually, psychologically, and physically when you are with them?
+Can you be your whole emotional, spiritual, psychological, and physical self with them?
 Are you able to be vulnerable?
-Or do you constantly feel the need to hold back because you’re not sure how they’ll react?
-When you experience emotions, either positive or negative, does your prospective spouse walk with you through the emotion in a way that helps you grow as an individual?
-Are you clearly a better person as a result of this relationship?
+Or do you hold back because you’re not sure how they’ll react?
+Does your prospective spouse walk with you through your emotions to help you grow as an individual?
+Are you a better person because of this relationship?

-Notice, I didn’t ask if this someone that you can do life with.
-If he or she is bringing a healthy version of themselves into the relationship, then the two of you are more likely to learn how to navigate through all of the ups and downs of life, through all the successes and failures.
-You have no idea what life is going to bring in the decades ahead.
-What you can evaluate now is how your prospect handles the challenges of life now and how you’ve handled them during the course of your dating relationship.
-Have you become selfish or do you value one another’s thoughts, feelings and wants?
+Notice, I didn’t ask if this is someone you can do life with.
+Is he or she bringing a healthy version of themselves into the relationship?
+If so, you’re both more likely to learn how to navigate through all life’s ups, downs, successes and failures.
+You have no idea what the future holds.
+But while you’re dating, you can see how your prospective spouse handles life’s challenges.
+Is selfishness an issue?
+Do you value one another’s thoughts, feelings and wants?
 How do you handle the unexpected as a couple?

-If you’re looking to marriage to help you be complete and whole, then once again, you’re setting yourself up for disappointment.
-But if you love this person so much that you want to bring all of who you are into this marriage to love, support, and encourage them to live their best life, and not from a place of pride, but a place of humility and joy, then you may be in a good place.
-Are you ready for that type of relationship?
+If you’re looking for marriage to complete you, then once again, you’re setting yourself up for disappointment.
+But if you love this person so much that you want to bring all of yourself into a marriage to love, support, and encourage them, then you may be in a good place.
+Are you ready for THAT?
 Are you secure enough to not lose yourself in that journey?

-Talk to healthy married couples, close family, your inner circle of friends and yes, with the one you’re thinking about getting engaged to.
+Talk to healthy married couples and close family.
+Discuss these things with your best friends and with the one you’re thinking about getting engaged to.
 Don’t necessarily look to them for answers.
-Instead, let those around you help you talk out your thoughts, fears, and emotions.
+Instead, let them help you talk through your thoughts, fears, and emotions.

 There’s nothing wrong with premarital education BEFORE GETTING ENGAGED.

-In fact, I know many who appreciated taking that route because it prevented a lot of embarrassment from calling off an engagement after they realized that this wasn’t the person they wanted to marry.
-There’s no rule that says you can’t have these conversations before deciding to get engaged.
-And if you have these conversations prior to getting engaged, you’re more likely to enjoy the journey and be at peace with your decisions.
+I know many who appreciated doing marriage prep before they made a decision.
+It prevented a lot of embarrassment from calling off an engagement after realizing that this wasn’t the person they wanted to marry.
+No rule says you can’t have these conversations before getting engaged.
+And if you have these conversations before you take that next big step, you’re more likely to enjoy the journey and be at peace with your decisions.